guidogg13/Browser-myfox/README.md

 If you want to see more of my work, feel free to visit my GitHub profile and explore my other repositories.
 I'm always learning, experimenting, and building new things — and this browser is just the beginning 🚀

+Very soon the browsers for Windows and Linux will be released as well, along with the videogame.
+For anyone who hasn’t seen Eisi yet, guidogg13 recommends taking a look.

 Thanks for reading! 😄